Elehuris Montero Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.09 team ERA that ranks 13th across all MLB pitching staffs.
+- The Giants' 4.11 team ERA ranks 13th across all league pitching staffs.

-- Giants pitchers combine to give up 155 home runs (1.1 per game), the seventh-fewest in the league.
+- Giants pitchers combine to allow 157 home runs (1.1 per game), the eighth-fewest in the league.

-- Harrison (1-1 with a 4.70 ERA and 21 strikeouts in 15 1/3 innings pitched) makes the start for the Giants, his fourth of the season.

-- In his last outing on Sunday against the San Diego Padres, the lefty tossed 5 2/3 innings, allowing six earned runs while surrendering six hits.
+- In his last appearance on Monday against the Chicago Cubs, the righty threw 6 2/3 innings, allowing three earned runs while surrendering five hits.

-- In three games this season, the 22-year-old has amassed an ERA of 4.70, with 12.3 strikeouts per nine innings.
-Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.